Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

 > se_DL
 [1] 1.84913
 ```
-To calculate the critical values for each tail, we wil use the following equation:
+To calculate the critical values for each tail, we will use the following equation:

 <img src="https://github.com/meloandrew/R_Language-Data_Analytics/blob/master/Statistical_Analysis_With_R:Hypothesis_Test/Images/Z-score_equation.png"
       alt = "Z-score_equation"
       style="width:400"/>

-In this case, for a interval confidence of 95%, the z-score is equal to 1,96.
+In this case, for interval confidence of 95%, the z-score is equal to 1,96.
 The standard error is equal to 1,84913.
-Now, we just need our mean sample and then, calculate the critical values for each tail.
-Remember, when we are dealing with upper tail, the z-score is positive, otherwise, it is negative.
+Now, we need our mean sample and to calculate the critical values for each tail.
+Remember, when we are dealing with the upper tail, the z-score is positive.

 ``` r
 > limit_lower_DL = mean(sample_DL$arr_delay) - 1.96 * se_DL